 Updates are crucial for both website security and performance.
 More than 50% of all hacked WordPress sites occur because a plugin or theme was not updated to the latest version.
 Minor WordPress updates often happen automatically; however, major updates of themes and plugins are disabled by default.

 By automating WordPress updates, you override update related settings and keep your site ticking over smoothly with new features and developments, security issues and bugs all resolved behind the scenes.
-If you’re not using a managed WordPress host like Pressable that takes care of these updates for you, you might want to try plugins like Easy Updates Manager.
+If you’re not using a managed WordPress hosting like Pressable that takes care of these updates for you, you might want to try plugins like Easy Updates Manager.

 2 – Backup plugins